mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 Depending on the {ref}`type of predictions<prediction-types>`, the machine learning models used in an experiment are supposed to provide, the predictions stored in the resulting output files are either binary values (if binary predictions are provided), or real values (if scores or probability estimates are provided).
 When working with real-valued ground truth or predictions, the option ``decimals`` may be supplied to the arguments ``--print-predictions``, ``--save-predictions``, ``--print-ground-truth` and `--save-ground-truth` to specify the number of decimals that should be included in the output (see {ref}`here<arguments-predictions>` for more information).
 ```

 When using {ref}`train-test splits<train-test-split>`, a single model is trained and queried for predictions for the test set.
-These predictions are written into a single output file.
-When {ref}`evaluating on the training data<evaluating-training-data>`, predictions are also obtained for the training set and written into an additional output file.
+These predictions are written to a single output file.
+When {ref}`evaluating on the training data<evaluating-training-data>`, predictions are also obtained for the training set and written to an additional output file.
 The names of the output files indicate whether the predictions have been obtained for the training or test set, respectively:

 - `predictions_train.arff`
 - `predictions_test.arff`